 SCOOP: A Wonderful Ice Cream World

-SCOOP: A Wonderful Ice Cream World was a celebratory show that explored the past, present and future of ice cream and formed The British Museum of Food’s first major exhibition, just right for the summer.
+London, 2018: SCOOP: A Wonderful Ice Cream World was a celebratory show that explored the past, present and future of ice cream and formed The British Museum of Food’s first major exhibition, just in time for summer.

 No ordinary museum exhibit, SCOOP brought your favourite dessert to life in a total sensory immersion: amongst ice cream weather and eating glow-in-the-dark ice cream, guests could understand the neuroscience of the frozen treat and explore the dark side of desserts.